-- When you provide liquidity (i.e., liquidity stake) to a DEX, you’re rewarded with a percentage of the fees that users pay when they use that DEX to exchange the pair of tokens you’re providing liquidity on.
-So, your total return is that APR minus any impermanent loss (which I explained in Part 14; and, again, impermanent loss will be lessened if you’re providing liquidity on stablecoins or other token pairs whose prices won’t diverge much).
+- Remember that when you provide liquidity to a DEX, you’re rewarded with a percentage of the fees that users pay when they use that DEX to exchange the pair of tokens you’re providing liquidity on.
+So, your total return is that APR minus any impermanent loss (which I explained in detail in Part 14; and, again, impermanent loss will be lessened if you’re providing liquidity on stablecoins or other token pairs whose prices won’t diverge much).

-- When you farm the LP token you received from the previous step, you get additional APR (or APY if it’s auto-compounding or you manually reinvest rewards yourself).
+- When you farm the LP token you received from the previous step, you get additional APR (or APY if it’s auto-compounding as it can be on dapps like PancakeSwap, or if you regularly manually reinvest rewards yourself).
 So, your total return = liquidity APR – impermanent loss + farming APR.

 - You can use websites like YieldWatch to track how much money you’ve made on your liquidity staking.